 - Applicants should be able to maintain yearly veterinary exams, vaccines, heart worm preventative and flea and tick preventative as well as any other medical needs of the Husky or Malamute.

 - We prefer that you have a 6' privacy fence, please see our information on fencing and containment below.

-- We typically will bring a couple dogs to your home for you to meet.
-We prefer that all members of the household including other pets and roommates be present during the visit.
+- We prefer that all members of the household including other pets and roommates be present during the meeting with the dog.

 - If you rent, we like to speak with your landlord and ensure that they are willing to allow a Siberian Husky or Alaskan Malamute in their residence; some insurance companies have restrictions and we want to make sure that the property owner is covered.